MuneezaAzmat/Multimodal_input_importance/README.md

-# Hybrid Fusion Multimodal Neural Network for Pathology Classification with Feature Importance and Interpretability
+# Quantifying the Relative Importance of Multimodal Inputs in a Hybrid Fusion Multimodal Neural Network for Pathology Classification

 This repository contains code for a hybrid fusion multimodal neural network trained for a classification task, specifically focused on predicting the probability of the presence of pathology.
 The model takes input from different modalities, such as images and tabular data, and provides a classification prediction.
 In addition, the repository provides functionality for multimodal input importance analysis providing interpretability to model outputs.